 The expectation to lead better and inspire followership is ever increasing.
 “The skills and requirements for manufacturing leadership are evolving almost as rapidly as the technologies that are emerging on the factory floor”, noted The Manufacturing Leadership Council.

 Manufacturing organizations should consider engaging an executive coach to work with shop floor management to help them improve their leadership skills.
 Investing in a coach demonstrates to the shop floor leader the value that is placed in them.
 The investment also demonstrates to the workforce how much the organization values them.
 The payback?
-Lower turnover, a workforce with higher engagement levels, and a more equipped shop floor leadership team.
+Lower turnover, a workforce with higher engagement levels, and a more equipped leadership team.

 A problem without a solution or clear path forward is very frustrating.